 Another source lists even more plants that can irritate the skin (Nelson et al., 2007).
 In this reference the sources of phytodermatitis are broken down in five categories: mechanical irritants, chemical irritants, allergens, phototoxins and pseudophytodermatitides.
 The main culprits are the Araceae, Asteraceace, Apiaceae, and Euphorbiaceae.

 Many other potentially toxic plants that have not been mentioned occur in temperate regions.
 Horsetail (Equisetum spp.)
-Equisetaceae, has sometimes been recommended for internal ingestion but may cause upset due to the presence of silica.
+Equisetaceae, has sometimes been recommended for internal ingestion medicinally but may cause upset due to the presence of silica (Abbe, 1985; Rogers, 2014).

 Members of the Ericaceae including Laurels (Kalmia spp.)
 Pieris (Pieris spp.) and Dog Hobble (Leucothoe spp.) are known to be toxic to livestock.
 Many Ericaceous plants contain sodium channel inhibitors (Nelson et al., 2007).
 Poisoning may also occur from the consumption of honey that contains nectar from members of the Ericaceae.
 However, Doug Elliot (2011) says that honey his bees made from Rhododendron was unusually clear and very bitter thereby precluding ingestion.
 Carolina Jessamine (Gelsemium sempervirens) in the Loganiaceae is a plant that has been shown to cause toxicity in humans both from flowers and honey containing nectar (Hardin & Arena, 1974).

 Some plants that are commonly consumed have poisonous parts.
-Some examples include Elderberry (Sambucus spp.), Pokeweed (Phytolacca americana), Rhubarb (Rheum sp.) and members of the Solanaceae family.
+Examples include Elderberry (Sambucus spp.), Pokeweed (Phytolacca americana), Rhubarb (Rheum sp.) and members of the Solanaceae family.
 A full treatment of poisonous and edible fruits can be referenced for further clarification (Hardin & Arena, 1974).

 A few books list specifically the poisonous plants of the eastern U.S. (Blackwell, 1990; Pammel, 1911; Westbrooks & Preacher, 1986).
 A publication detailing the most common plants causing poisoning in the southern United States has also been written listing 56 species and 26 families (Kates, Davis, McCormack, & Miller, 1980).
 The major families by far followed by number of species listed were the Pea (Fabaceae) (9), Heath (Ericaceae) (8), and Aster (Asteraceae) (6).